mzeegers/MC-DART/README.md

 ## Example results

-Below are data samples and the results of the MC-DART experiments:
+Below are data samples and the results of the MC-DART experiments.
+On the left are two phantoms (with two and ten materials respectively) are used.
+The plots on the upper right show the relative pixel classification errors in the final segmentations of MC-DART as the number of channels and materials are varied.
+The plot on the lower right show the pixel classification error over the number of reconstruction algorithm iterations.

    <p align="center">
    <img align=center src="./images/Nx128Nclass50Nchan1run1CONVERTEDmat2.png" style="width: 25%">